 The highest standard of excellence is maintained by our dance competitors and judging panel for all our competitive divisions: Champion, Jack& Jill, and the ever-popular Generational Strictly Swing and All American Hi-Lo.
 We have added a Switchly Strictly and if you didn't know it we are degendered.
 We are proud to be a WSDC event for 39 years - please join us!

-Wild Wild Westie will be virtual this year,featuring Phoenix 4th of July along with Westie on the Promenade.
+Wild Wild Westie will be virtual in 2020, featuring Phoenix 4th of July along with Westie on the Promenade.
 This is the first time that the 3 events have had a collaboration like this.
 Go to WWW Facebook page or Phoenix 4th of July to watch for more details.

 The J.W.
 Marriott is a 5 star resort.
 All the rooms are suites.
 Free parking.